Additional Opportunities

 Opportunities as a Student

-Merial Veterinary Scholars Program at other
+Boehringer Ingelheim Veterinary Scholars Program

-gain an insight on career opportunities in biomedical research.
+gain insight into careers in biomedical research."

-[ MVSP, with links to specific college programs
+with links to specific college programs ]

-NIH Summer Programs for Veterinary Students
+NIH-funded Summer Programs for Veterinary Students

 (T35)